photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 ## Server CPU ##

 Last but not least, performance can be limited by your server CPU.
-While [NAS devices](https://kb.synology.com/en-us/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have) get faster with each generation, their hardware is optimized for minimal power consumption and low production costs.

-[Benchmarks](https://www.google.com/search?q=cpu+benchmarks) show that even 8-year-old standard desktop CPUs are often many times faster.
-If you've tried everything else, then only moving your instance to a more powerful server may help.
+If you've tried everything else, then only moving your instance to a more powerful device or cloud server may help.

+Be aware that most [NAS devices](https://kb.synology.com/en-us/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have) are optimized for minimal power consumption and low production costs.
+Although their hardware gets faster with each generation, [benchmarks show](https://www.google.com/search?q=cpu+benchmarks) that even 8-year-old standard desktop CPUs are often many times faster:

 ![CPU Benchmark](img/passmark-cpu.svg)